 Providing efficient and accessible transport is essential in promoting economic growth and will therefore aid sustainable prosperity and growth.
-For example, the proposed delivery of a new north-eastern relief route could improve the access to services and facilities.
+For example, the proposed delivery of a new Hemel Hempstead North East Relief Road could improve the access to services and facilities and help minimise the impact of HGV movements.
 Achieving a reduction in urban congestion will also help to make the town centre a more attractive place to visit, aiding the revitalisation of the town centre.
 In addition, promoting the use of sustainable modes of transport could improve access to employment for those without access to a private vehicle.